 Trailhead & Driving Directions

-Drive to the top of Nancy Green summit on Highway 3B.
-There are a couple of trailheads and parking options along the highway.
+Drive to the top of Nancy Green summit on Highway 3B (also called Strawberry Pass).
+There are a couple of trailheads and parking options on either side of the highway.

 We followed the circuit of cabins on the Mount Crowe (northern) side of the highway.
 There are more cabins and trails on the Mount Lepsoe (southern) side of the highway.